House budgets $105.3 billion in spending plan

-Soon after the Senate released its budget plan for the coming fiscal year, the House unveiled its proposed spending plan on Friday, clocking in at $105.3 billion.
+The Florida House unveiled its proposed spending plan for the coming fiscal year on Friday, clocking in at $105.3 billion.

 In a statement, House Speaker Chris Sprowls said the House’s budget proposal builds on last year’s plan by investing state dollars in a “strategic, intentional way.”